Shippable/docs/sources/deploy/cd_of_single_container_applications_to_orchestration_platforms.md

         - IN: app_replicas
 ```

-##8.
+###8.
 Import configuration into your Shippable account.

 Once you have these jobs and resources yml files as described above, commit them to your repository.
 This repository is called a [Sync repository](/platform/tutorial/workflow/crud-syncrepo/).

-Follow [these instructions]((/platform/tutorial/workflow/crud-syncrepo/)) to import your configuration files into your Shippable account.
+Follow [these instructions](/platform/tutorial/workflow/crud-syncrepo/) to import your configuration files into your Shippable account.

-##9.
+###9.
 Trigger your pipeline

 When you're ready for deployment, right-click on the manifest job in the [SPOG View](/platform/visibility/single-pane-of-glass-spog/), and select **Run Job**.
+Your Assembly Line will also trigger every time the `app_image` changes, i.e. each time you have a new Docker image.

 ## Sample project